How to Host a Zola-Generated Site on GitLab Pages

 git remote add origin https://gitlab.com/aleks001/none-blog.git

-git submodule add https://codeberg.org/salif/linkita.git themes/linkita
+# git submodule add https://codeberg.org/salif/linkita.git themes/linkita

-The config of this site is here
+The site config is here.

-Create Content🔗
+Create ContentπŸ”—

 +++